-The Multicultural Council of Tasmania will program interactive music and dance performances that showcase and celebrate the cultural diversity of Moonah.
-These performances will not be stand-alone events but will be added to other Showcase Moonah events.
-The interactive performances will invite public participation and add identity and colour to Moonah as a place.
-Performances will take place at To the North Market on 6th of June and part of the Disglow project with Kombi Krew.
+The Multicultural Council of Tasmania provided four interactive music and dance performances to showcase and celebrate the cultural diversity of Moonah.
+These performances were added to other Showcase Moonah events to celebrate the diversity of Moonah’s people and add extra activities.
+The interactive performances invited public participation and add identity and colour to Moonah as a place.

 Various – 5th June

 A small team of local residents and business brightened and activated the laneway between Oh Oh 9 Creative Space and Choice Flooring along Albert Street.